 Projeto Alfama Smart Sustainable District (alfa-AMA SSD)

-From a practical point of view, the idea is to achieve this objective by identifying and supporting the development of business solutions in Alfama, based on an approach with a strong emphasis on social innovation resulting from a participative process, in which solutions are defined through co-creation with local citizens and different stakeholders.
-In this context, three priority pillars have been identified, which will be the focus of the project: Urban Spaces that are resilient to climate change; Clean Mobility and buildings that are Resilient to Climate Change.
+From a practical point of view, the idea was to achieve this objective by identifying and supporting the development of business solutions in Alfama, based on an approach with a strong emphasis on social innovation resulting from a participative process, in which solutions are defined through co-creation with local citizens and different stakeholders.
+In this context, three priority pillars had been identified and were the focus of the project: Urban Spaces that are resilient to climate change; Clean Mobility and buildings that are Resilient to Climate Change.

-By using a systematic and converging approach to integrated, complementary solutions to these three pillars, the alfa-AMA SSD project aims above all to meet the needs of those who live in and visit Alfama.
-To ensure that these transversal results are obtained, three main integration opportunities have been identified: Data Integration, Needs of Local Users; Ideas for Strengthening the Local Economy.
+By using a systematic and converging approach to integrated, complementary solutions to these three pillars, the alfa-AMA SSD project aimed above all to meet the needs of those who live in and visit Alfama.
+To ensure that these transversal results were obtained, three main integration opportunities have been identified: Data Integration, Needs of Local Users; Ideas for Strengthening the Local Economy.

 Responsibility for the general coordination of the project lies with the Faculty of Science and Technology (FCT NOVA), which currently presides over the group EIC Climate KIC in Portugal.